kumar-abhina/kumar-abhina.github.io/_projects/2_project.md

 ---

 Introduction
-In recent years, mobile robots have proven invaluable for **disaster response** by enabling safe and efficient reconnaissance of dangerous environments.
+In recent years, mobile robots have proven invaluable for **disaster respons** by enabling safe and efficient reconnaissance of dangerous environments.
 This project implements a 0**TurtleBot3** with **SLAM** and **AprilTag** detection in ROS to identify and localize “victims” (AprilTags) in an unknown environment.

 ## Problem Statement
 Emergency scenarios like collapsed buildings or hazardous areas often require robots to: